 As part of today’s milestone, we are also unveiling our new FedNow visual identity:

 Implementing the FedNow Service as soon as possible remains a high priority for the Federal Reserve.
 While the target release date remains 2023 or 2024, we intend to announce specific launch timing once we complete additional development work.
 The FedNow Service will be deployed in phases so that the initial service can be launched expeditiously, with additional features and enhancements released in stages after the initial launch.
 This phased approach will allow for adjustments and improvements in response to industry needs or changes in technology.

 The FedNow Service design will provide an important payment infrastructure for the future.
 Financial institutions and their service providers will be able to use the service as a springboard to bring the benefits of safe, efficient instant payments to communities across the country.
 The initial FedNow Service launch will include:

 After the initial service launch, we hope to offer additional features related to fraud prevention, error resolution and case management.
 We will continue to explore other features, including potential support for person-to-person payments that use the alias of a receiver.
 Ongoing engagement with the industry, including a pilot program, will play a role in our implementation plans.

 Keep up with the latest FedNow news and instant payments education on the FedNow Service page on FRBservices.org®.
 To help inform the development of the FedNow Service, join the FedNow Community by submitting our participant profile form.
-If you do not want to commit to the FedNow Community but would like to receive FedNow emails, please submit our FedNow Service Interest Form (Off-site).
+If you do not want to commit to the FedNow Community but would like to receive the latest FedNow news, please sign up to receive FedNow emails.

 “ISO” is a registered service mark of the International Organization for Standardization.